 Membership of some canoeing, rowing and sailing organisations includes a licence for access to some waterways.

 There are many benefits to getting outside in the fresh air and closer to nature.
-Canoeing or paddleboarding can be a social activity you share with friends, or solo excursions to clear your mind from your busy everyday life.
+Canoeing and paddleboarding can be social activities you share with friends, or solo excursions to clear your mind from your busy everyday life.